-Ever been frustrated at just missing a notification bubble in Ubuntu by a split second?
+Just missing a notification bubble in Ubuntu by a split second is very frustrating.

-Whether you’re off grabbing coffee, tying your shoelaces or sitting there totally entranced by the Boogie Boogie Hedgehog on YouTube, chances are you’re going to miss a notification.
+Whether you’re grabbing coffee, tying your shoelaces or sitting at your desk entranced by the Boogie Boogie Hedgehog on YouTube, chances are you’ll miss a notification at some point.

 As well as creating the daemon (background process) that writes notification information to a log file (stored in ‘/var/log/Notifications.log’) Onno also found time to add in a ‘data provider’ for Zeitgeist and an Application Indicator.